MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ```
 New-CsTeamsVoiceApplicationsPolicy -Identity SDA-Allow-AA-After-Hour -AllowAutoAttendantAfterHoursGreetingChange $true
 ```
-The command shown in Example 1 creates a new per-user teams voice applications policy with the Identity SDA-Allow-AA-After-Hour.
-This policy allows delegated administrator to change after hours greeting for auto-attendant.
+The command shown in Example 2 creates a new per-user Teams voice applications policy with the Identity SDA-Allow-AA-After-Hour.
+This policy allows delegated administrators to change after-hours greetings for auto attendants.

 ## PARAMETERS